tangentyh/notes-of-tan/javaNotes.md

      - lazy
      - one-time -- may throw `IllegalStateException` if it detects that the stream is being reused
      - sequential or parallel -- in parallel mode when the terminal method executes, all intermediate stream operations will be parallelized, using `ForkJoinPool`
-     - ordered or not -- streams that arise from ordered collections (arrays and lists), from ranges, generators, and iterators, or from calling `Stream::sorted`
+     - ordered or not -- streams that arise from ordered collections (arrays and lists), from ranges, generators, and iterators, or from calling `Stream::sorted` are ordered
        - order and parallelism -- ordering does not preclude efficient parallelism, but some operations can be more effectively parallelized without requiring order
    - stream creation
      - from collections and `Arrays` -- `Collection::stream`, `Collection::parallelStream`, `Arrays::stream`